Lab Setup for Microsoft Exam Azure AZ-900

 - ARM Templates (automate and simplify Azure resources)

-- High Availability; means the systems are always available, even automatically; this is achieve by using different datacenters in Azure
+- High Availability; means that the systems are always available, even automatically; this is achieve by using different datacenters in Azure

 - Reliability; describes how Azure can tolerate failures or even disasters